Frederick William Savidge: Baptist mission to southern Mizoram

 Since the Welsh Mission managed only the northern part of Mizoram, the Baptist Missionary Society of London adopted the new field.
 The experienced Baptist workers Savidge and Lorrain were the immediate choice.
 They accepted the appointment and arrived in Lunglei on 13 March 1903 and settled at Serkawn.
 This marked the establishment of Baptist Church in Mizoram.
 For effective administration Savidge took up education and social works, while Lorrain pursued pastoral and translation works.
 They both got married during this period.
 The Savidges were fully devoted to school management, theology classes, medical centre and social services.
 Their educational works were a tremendous success that by 1921 there were already fifteen schools with 421 students in the region.
 The medical services were strengthened as a small dispensary in 1919 with the help new missionaries.
 The dispensary ultimately developed into the present day Christian Hospital Serkawn.
 The present Baptist Higher Secondary School, Serkawn, was established as an extension of Savidge's school.
 Evangelism in Mizoram was recorded as the most successful development in any BMS field in the 20th century.
 Between 1919 and 1924, the total Baptist community increased from 3,670 to 8,770, and church membership from 1,017 to 3,198.

 Honorific names

 Savidge and Lorrain were given an honorific title Zosap (meaning "Mizo Sahib" or "respected master".
 Note that "sahib" was adopted from a Hindi title meaning "master") because of their services to Mizos.
-When David Evan Jones from the Welsh Mission arrived in 1897 to take over the mission, Mizo called the young Welshman "Zasapthara" (meaning "the new/fresh Mizo Sahib"), Jones automatically became "Zasaphluia" ("the older Mizo Sahib"), and Savidge became "Sap Upa" (simply "old Sahib") as he was the oldest.
+When David Evan Jones from the Welsh Mission arrived in 1897 to take over the mission, Mizo called the young Welshman "Zosapthara" (meaning "the new/fresh Mizo Sahib"), Jones automatically became "Zosaphluia" ("the older Mizo Sahib"), and Savidge became "Sap Upa" (simply "old Sahib") as he was the oldest.
 Lorrain, on the other hand, due to his different complexion became "Pu Buanga" ("Mr Grey").
 They were known only by their new names among the Mizos.